-The IPERA requires agencies to annually review all programs and activities, identify those that may be susceptible to significant improper payments, estimate annual improper payments in the susceptible programs and activities, and report the results of their improper payment activities.
-In accordance with the OMB guidance, the NTSB has performed a risk assessment and determined that none of the agency's programs or activities was susceptible to significant improper payments.
+The Improper Payments Elimination and Recovery Act of 2010 requires agencies to review annually all programs and activities, identify those that may be susceptible to significant improper payments, estimate annual improper payments in susceptible programs and activities, and report their results of improper payment activities.
+In accordance with OMB guidance, the NTSB has performed a risk assessment and determined that none of the agency's programs or activities was susceptible to significant improper payments.